 - The expungement hearing must be held in-person or via video-conference

 These proposed changes will increase the cost of filing for an expungement and may make it untenable for many Financial Advisors, who generally pay for the expungements out-of-pocket.
 The message is clear, FINRA disfavors expungement and would prefer that customers have the ability to make well informed investment decisions regarding Financial Advisors based on the totality of his/her background.

-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
-Prior to forming the Wolper Law Firm, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+Prior to forming the Wolper Law Firm, P.A., he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 Put his industry experience and knowledge on your side.